james-jw/xqpm/README.md

 Simple Ant like dependency managament script for populating service directories from remote repositories using purely xquery.

 ## How it works
-A local sources file found at `~/.xqpm.xml` will be created during the install.
+A local ``configuration`` file located at `~/.xqpm.xml` will be created during the install.
 It outlines the directory structure for future installs.
 Take a look to see how it works!

 Custom paths can be defined as necessary; however, the default 7 or so paths provided should remain.
 Although they can be altered to match your system, their name should remain defined for use with generic xqpm packages published on github.